Charles William Miles

-Charles William Miles (1823 – ?) was an English Conservative politician who sat in the House of Commons from 1882 to 1885.
+Charles William Miles (1823 – 1892) was an English Conservative politician who sat in the House of Commons from 1882 to 1885.

 Miles was elected member of parliament (MP) for Malmesbury, Wiltshire in the 1882 by-election.
 This was after the former MP, Walter Powell, had disappeared and was presumed dead from a balloon accident.

-Miles was the son of Philip John Miles, MP.
+Miles was the son of Philip John Miles, MP, by his second wife Clarissa Peach.
+He married Maria Susanna Hill, daughter of Jeremiah Hill, on 14th April 1853 and had six children.